The Tallassee Tribune

-The Tallassee Tribune is a weekly newspaper serving Tallassee, Alabama and surrounding Elmore County.
+The Tallassee Tribune is a weekly newspaper serving Tallassee, Alabama, United States, and surrounding Elmore County.
 It is currently owned by Tallapoosa Publishers Inc.

 History

 The Tallassee Tribune was founded in 1919 by N.R.
 Thompson as an independent paper.
 Thompson had started his journalism career at the Franklin County Times, and worked at the Birmingham Ledger, and Birmingham Age-Herald.
 After he collapsed from a heart attack in 1931, the ownership of the paper passed to his two sons, with his son Dick Thompson assuming editorship.

 Early in Dick Thompson's tenure, the paper was thrown into the national spotlight when federal commissioner Eugene Dunnegan was sent by the Roosevelt administration to Tallassee as a labor dispute mediator.
 Citing broad powers under the National Industrial Recovery Act, Dunnegan reportedly told Thompson that editorials Thompson had written against organized labor violated Section 7 of Title I of that act, and, according to Thompson's account, Thompson was told to "desist".
 Thompson responded with a front-page editorial defending the rights of the press.

 Though accounts differ on the specifics of the meeting, the national firestorm that followed resulted in Secretary of Labor Frances Perkins issuing a clarifying edict that Department of Labor conciliators should not interfere with the press.
 "Please keep in mind always in your work of adjusting industrial disputes," read the edict, "that you have no right to tell any editor what he may or may not print in his news or editorial column.
 There is nothing in the NRA or any other federal statute which gives you such a right."
 The entirety of Title I of the act was later ruled unconstitutional.

 The Tribune changed hands a number of times after the Thompson family sold it.